nicolastiennguyen/smart_fire_alerts/README.md

 ## 💻 Local Setup Instructions

-You can test the AI locally without touching any AWS resources.
+You can test the AI locally without using any AWS resources.
 There’s a basic Python + HTML/JS interface for uploading files and viewing detection results.

 ### 🔧 Requirements